 - Finally, the chair will ask whether either party has any matters to raise before proceeding with the review or hearing.

-During the proceedings the ASAC chair is in charge.
+The ASAC chair presides during the proceedings.
 The chair will direct the parties to begin and end their presentations.
 The chair will decide any matters that arise during the proceeding, and the ruling of the chair prevails.
 The party having the burden will make the first presentation, followed by the responding party.
 After the presentation each party will have time for rebuttal or summary.
 In a hearing, if witnesses are called, a reasonable amount of time for cross-examination shall be provided.
 The panel members may also ask questions of the witnesses, as they deem necessary.
 After completion of the rebuttal phase of the review or hearing, the parties are excused and the panel members remain in session to deliberate their recommendation on the question.
 The deliberations are usually concluded the same day.

 The panel will continue its review and deliberate its decision, which is based on the written record and the oral presentations.
 Per ASPP 9.03, “The Committee shall seek any additional information it needs to reach a decision.”
-If panel members feel they need additional information, they may request it through the Secretary.
-When ready to vote on the question, the chair asks for a vote by a show of hands.
+If panel members feel they need additional information, they may request it through the Secretary of the Academic Staff.
+When ready to vote on the question, the chair asks for a vote by roll call.
 Votes in favor and opposed are recorded.
-A simple majority decides the panel’s recommendation to the provost.
+A simple majority decides the panel’s recommendation to the Provost.

-The recommendation to the provost is drafted by the chair in consultation with the ASAC counsel and is reviewed by all panel members for accuracy.
-On occasion the opinions of the minority on the panel are noted in the recommendation.
-Once agreement is reached, the recommendation is signed by the chair and forwarded to the provost for his consideration.
-By agreement with the ASAC, the provost has made it a practice to consult with the ASAC chair if considering overturning the recommendation of the ASAC.
+The recommendation to the Provost is drafted by the chair in consultation with the ASAC counsel and is reviewed by all panel members for accuracy.
+The opinions of the minority on the panel may be noted or attached to the recommendation.
+Once agreement is reached, the recommendation is signed by the chair and forwarded to the Provost for their consideration.
+By agreement with the ASAC, the Provost has made it a practice to consult with the ASAC chair if considering overturning the recommendation of the ASAC.

 SUGGESTIONS FOR PARTICIPANTS